Jostrange/bstorefront/README.md

 npm install
 ```

-** 4. Connect to Database
+**4. Connect to Database

+Follow directions on which db to connect to along with the seed data in the file

 ```
-Use `bamazon.sql` file and follow directions on which db to connect to along with the seed data
+use `bamazon.sql`
 ```

-** 4A
+**4A

 ```
 seed data into database